Privve

 mobile application project

-The real estate process is fragmented, outdated, and costly.
-Traditional, agent-dependent models don’t meet the needs of today’s tech-savvy consumers who desire control, efficiency, and lower transaction costs.
+The real estate process is fragmented, outdated, and expensive.
+Traditional, agent-dependent models no longer meet the needs of today’s tech-savvy consumers, who seek greater control, efficiency, and reduced transaction costs.

 my role